Juan Pérez de Guzmán y Boza

-Juan Francisco Pérez de Guzmán y Boza (7 April 1852 – 12 February 1934) was a Spanish bibliophile, politician, historian, and member of the Royal Academy of History.
+Juan Francisco Pérez de Guzmán y Boza, 2nd Duke of T'Serclaes, GE (7 April 1852 – 12 February 1934) was a Spanish bibliophile, politician, historian, and member of the Royal Academy of History.

 He was the second Duke of T'Serclaes between 1879 and 1934.
 He had a twin brother, Manuel Pérez de Guzmán y Boza, Jerez de los Caballeros, and they owned very rich libraries and held gatherings that led to the consolidation of the Andalusian Bibliophile Society.

 Early and personal life

 Pérez de Guzmán was born in the Extremaduran municipality of Jerez de los Caballeros on 7 April 1852, as the son of Manuel Pérez de Guzmán y Liaño (1798–1878), first Duke of T'Serclaes, and thus, upon his death in 1878, Juan Francisco became the second Duke of T'Serclaes, a position that he held for more than half a century until he died in 1934.

 He graduated in law from the University of Seville, the city where he lived, and on 21 March 1882, married María de los Dolores Sanjuán y Garvey, with whom he had ten children.